 Teaching Artist Journal: “Natural Biology vs. Cultural Structures: Art and Child Development in Education”.

-“The Effects of Teaching/Learning Environments on the Creative Process of Learning Evidenced through a Movement Analysis Tool: The Kestenberg Movement Profile”.
-MI: Proquest Dissertation Publications, # 3012118, Vol. 62-04A.
-2001.
+Doctoral Dissertation: “The Effects of Teaching/Learning Environments on the Creative Process of Learning Evidenced Through a Movement Analysis Tool: The Kestenberg Movement Profile” (2001).
 The intention of this research was to investigate the effects of teaching/learning environment on the creative process of learning.
-A psychobiologically movement analysis technique–The Kestenberg Movement Profile–was used as the main investigative tool.
+A psychobiological movement analysis technique–The Kestenberg Movement Profile–was used as the main investigative tool.
 The qualitative/emergent research design entailed observer/participant activities with data collection via videotaping, field notes, and journal keeping.
 Analysis of data sought to uncover significant patterns in regressive and defensive feelings, attitudes, and behaviors vs. creative learning of the children studied.

 Sculpting and Black & White Photo Credit: Rebecca R Burrill